Aggregate-Intellect/sherpa/docs/How_To/index.rst

 Contribution Guidelines
 ^^^^^^^^^^^^^^^^^^^^^^^

 Check out the link below for project contribution guidelines.
 Following these guidelines ensure that we maintain a healthy and inclusive community.
-If you have any feedback on how these guidelines can be modified to improve our effciency and inclusiviy, please reach out through the communication channel outlines below.
+If you have any feedback on how these guidelines can be modified to improve our efficiency and inclusivity, please reach out through the communication channel outlines below.

 .. toctree::
     :maxdepth: 1